4thel00z/templatectl/README.md

 ## Motivation

-templatectl is abandonware, let's do our own thing.
+[boilr](https://github.com/tmrts/boilr) is abandonware, let's do our own thing.

 ## Usage